Disaster Recovery & Backup Services

 It only takes one problem or problem to build a situation and suffer heavy losses for your business.
 By partnering with us, you can stop the severe interruptions to your critical operations and guarantee a fast approach to any problem with minimal downtime.

-Businesses are not aware of the lack of data backup and the possibility of data disclosures the terms and conditions of software services they use.
+Businesses are not aware of the lack of corporate data backup and the possibility of data disclosures the terms and conditions of software services they use.
 It is why it is crucial that your business planning includes business continuity solutions.
 Everyone knows how essential data backups are.
 However, is your business sufficiently supported?
 Not at all.
 Catastrophes occur.
 There are serious shortcomings in the traditional backup approach.

 Many businesses use tape backups that are slow and take multiple days for recovery.
 Even if storing your data offsite is a good practice, but it can take time to recover data when needed.
 It slows down the work progress by many folds.
 Moreover, frequent manual intervention can ruin the tape and cause media failure.
 Also, testing the backup’s health is difficult.
 And if you suddenly face a failure in your system, you can’t retrieve your backup timely.